Neutral / cushion / high arch

 The fit of the Dual Fusion X 2 continues to be average in the heel to the forefoot.
 There is an improved sense of support and security coming from the soft engineered mesh.
 The midfoot has a very nice wrap courtesy of the Flywire cables.
 Runners with of different foot dimensions should generally be able to get their best fit in this shoe.
 The sizing runs true in this shoe.

 The underfoot is quite flat with very deep flex grooves in the forefoot for better flexibility.
 Durability should be answered by the thick carbon rubber in the heel while traction on different surfaces is provided by the blown rubber in the forefoot.
+The outsole of this shoe is as flexible and durable as the Nike Revolution 4 road shoe.

 A dual-density Phylon foam, which is one of Nike’s most trusted technologies, gives a nice blend of firmness and cushioned ride in the Dual Fusion X 2.
 It offers noticeable responsiveness and decent durability.
 Because it covers the entire midsole, it helps with the transition through the gait cycle.